peter2520/Interactive-Lab-Hub/Lab 5/README.md

 ### Part C
 ### Test the interaction prototype

-Now flight test your interactive prototype and **note down your observations**:
+Now flight test your interactive prototype and note down your observations: For example:
-For example:

 1. When does it what it is supposed to do?

+It supposed to detect and count people when people get into a room.

-1. When does it fail?
+2. When does it fail?

+When there are too many people.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?

+The device might not correctly detect and count the people if there are too many people overlap in the screen.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+If there is not enough light, the detection might be also failed.
+People may not notice or care about the alert of the system.
+When the camera cannot cover all space in a room, people outside of the camera cannot be detected.

-**\*\*\*Think about someone using the system.
-Describe how you think this will work.\*\*\***
+***Think about someone using the system.
+Describe how you think this will work.***
 1. Are they aware of the uncertainties in the system?

+They might be aware of the uncertainties when the counting number isn’t stable.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+The device might get delay and miss classification which will cause them feeling the systems isn’t precise.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+Use better camera or other sensors to get more accurate detection.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+We can train a more efficient and accurate model for detecting people under different environment.

 ### Part D

 ### Characterize your own Observant system

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:

+- What can you use X for?
+- What is a good environment for X?
+- What is a bad environment for X?
+- When will X break?
+- When it breaks how will X break?
+- What are other properties/behaviors of X?
+- How does X feel?

+**Include a short video demonstrating the answers to these questions.**

-* What can you use X for?
+What can you use X for?

+This system can be used for controling the population in a limited space.
+This can be used to control the number of people  when people are having a party.
+Through this system it can easy manage and identify who is in the room and how many people are in the room.

-* What is a good environment for X?
+What is a good environment for X?

+An environment with simple background and bright light conditions will be a good environment for our system.

-* What is a bad environment for X?
+- What is a bad environment for X?

+A bad environment where the system is in a dark environment with crowded people then it will be bad environment for our system.

-* When will X break?
+- When will X break?

+1. In any of the bad environments above happened the system may break.
+2. When the system is subjected to human damage because the system has installed the lens.

-* When it breaks how will X break?
+- When it breaks how will X break?

+The g system will break either by detecting to many people at the same time.

-* What are other properties/behaviors of X?
+- What are other properties/behaviors of X?

+The system will play alerted sound to remind people in the space when the people in the space exceed the limit.

-* How does X feel?
+- How does X feel?

+I think it's a great device that can be used in every place.
+It can help people to detect the population limit in the room.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***